-- Ensure that the chassis is adequately grounded.
-If the switch is not mounted in a grounded rack, we recommend that you connect both the system ground on the chassis and the site power ground to an earth ground. - Ensure that the site power meets the power requirements listed in the Technical Specifications section.
-If available, you can use an uninterruptible power supply (UPS) to protect against power failures.
+- Ensure the chassis is adequately grounded.
+If the switch is not mounted in a grounded rack, we recommend connecting both the system ground on the chassis and the power supply ground to an earth ground. - Ensure the site power meets the power requirements listed in the Technical Specifications section.
+If available, you can use an uninterrupted power supply (UPS) to protect against power failures.

 Avoid UPS types that use ferro-resonant technology.
-These UPS types can become unstable with systems such as the IBM c-type Series, triggered by substantial current draw fluctuations due to fluctuating data traffic patterns.
+These UPS types can become unstable with systems such as the IBM c-type Switch Family, which can have substantial current draw fluctuations because of fluctuating data traffic patterns.

-· Ensure that electrical circuits are sized according to local and national codes.
-For North America, the 650 W power supplies require a 15 A circuit.
+Ensure that electrical circuits are sized according to local and national codes.
+For North America, the 300 W power supplies require a 20 A circuit.
 If you are using a 200 or 240 VAC power source in North America, the circuit must be protected by a two-pole circuit breaker.

-To prevent loss of input power, ensure that the total maximum loads on the circuits supplying power to the switch are within the electrical current ratings for circuit for wiring and breakers.
+To prevent loss of input power, ensure the total maximum loads on the circuits supplying power to the switch are within the electrical current ratings for circuit wiring and breakers.

-· As you install and configure the switch, record the information listed in the Site Planning and Maintenance Records section.
+· As you install and configure the switch, record the information listed in the Site Planning and Maintenance Records section